Alishan-1/open-source-pos/README.md

 It Contains features of creating products/Items, and Point of sale Screen to enter invoices.

+We can also create multiple companies in this application.
+Each company's data will be seperated from each other.
+And we can add further users in each company.
+(Multi user Multi Company application)

 ## Demo
 The online demo will be avialable soon [here](http://www.alishah.pro/)
 ## Screen Shorts